J. W. Saunders’ study ‘The Stigma of Print’ (1951) touched an important nerve on the subject of publication.

 Saunders’ premise is that the rise of print in the Tudor period caused the commercialisation of writing to be regarded as a vulgar practice.
 While circulating manuscripts around small coterie circles was a cultured activity, choosing to disseminate to a wider audience via print for prestige devalued the meaning of writing.

-Despite claims that it became ‘unfashionable’ by the mid-seventeenth century, few demonstrate this ‘stigma’ more than Andrew Marvell in the early-modern period.
-Even in this digital age, I would wager, it continues to live on.
+Apparently, this became an ‘unfashionable’ stance by the mid-seventeenth century.
+But few demonstrate this ‘stigma’ more than the poet Andrew Marvell during the early modern period.
+And even in this digital age, I would wager, it continues to live on.

 “Fame is the Spur”

 The question of writing for oneself is a potent one.
-As with the majority of issues raised by my thesis and the enigmatic Marvell, I find myself following a bizarre parallel.
-I ask whether I write this just for myself, or whether, as John Milton vividly notes, ‘Fame is the spur’.
-Can I ever envisage an audience that truly appreciates what I have to say?
+As with the majority of issues raised by the enigmatic Marvell, I find myself following a bizarre parallel.
+Do I write this just for myself, or, as John Milton vividly notes, is fame ‘the spur’?
+Can I ever imagine an ‘audience’?

-Nevertheless, an individual is only as strong as his self-brand, and it takes a true personality to bring that alive.
-When everything fights just as hard to be read in 2009 as 1649, how does this boy, in place of Richard Lovelace, stand any hope of interest over the rest of the seemingly infinite space that is the internet, less still without the marketing accolade of poetic testimony so cultured in the seventeenth century?
+An individual is as strong as their talent and their brand.
+It can take a true personality to bring that alive.
+When everything fights just as hard to be read in 2009 as 1649, how does one gain a foothold in an infinite cyberspace without the marketing accolade of poetic testimony so cultured in the seventeenth century?